pabtomas/dotfiles/misty/doc/02_keywords.md

 - **type**: list
 - **required**: false
 - **default**: `[]`
 - **description**: List of files containing variables available in Mustache templates and JQ filters.
-In this list, **An inventory have to be a JSON file to be correctly processed by Jinzo**.
+In this list, **An inventory have to be a JSON file to be correctly processed by Misty**.
 More details on the Inventory object available attributes into the [dedicated section](#inventory-object).
 - **good to know**:
-    - The `inventory` keyword is the first thing Jinzo will processed when executed, its location can not be outside your main Jinzo file.
+    - The `inventory` keyword is the first thing Misty will processed when executed, its location can not be outside your main Misty file.
 - **example**:
 ```json
 inventory: